ComponentsCode and Groups

 Overview

 Use code blocks to show syntax-highlighted code with a built-in copy button.
-Use Code Groups when you want tabs (for example, “JavaScript,” “Python,” and “cURL”) so readers can switch between multiple examples in one place.
+Use code groups when you want tabs (for example, "JavaScript," "Python," and "cURL") so readers can switch between multiple examples in one place.

-• Single code snippets with syntax highlighting
+• Single code snippets with syntax highlighting and copy support

-• Multiple language examples in tabs
+• Multi-language SDK examples in tabs (similar to Tabs)

-Add a code block
+Insert a code block

 1. Place your cursor on a new line.

-2. Type / and select Code.
+2. Type / and select Code Block.

-3. A code block appears with the placeholder “Add your code here….”
+3. A code block appears with the placeholder "Add your code here…".
+Paste or type your code into the block.

-Add a code group
+Insert a code group

 1. Place your cursor on a new line.